kritanjalijain/ML_from_Scratch/Day5_Projects/README.md

 2. `run('restaurant_linear_regression_1.m')` to run this project

 #### Where to find help?
+* If you do not have Octave or MATLAB installed, please refer to the installation instructions in the
-1. At the Octave/MATLAB command line, typing `help` followed by a function name displays documentation for a built-in function.
+* At the Octave/MATLAB command line, typing `help` followed by a function name displays documentation for a built-in function.
 For example, `help plot` will bring up help information for plotting.
-Further documentation for Octave functions can be found at the Octave documentation pages.
+Further documentation for Octave functions can be found at the [Octave documentation pages](https://octave.org/doc/v5.2.0/).
-2. MATLAB documentation can be found at the MATLAB documentation pages.
+* MATLAB documentation can be found at the [MATLAB documentation pages](https://in.mathworks.com/help/matlab/?refresh=true).